SCHOOLING IN THE EARLY DAYS

 Accommodation for teachers had always been a problem.
 With the transfer of the police in 1890 to Emerald, the police building adjacent to the courthouse/school was used as a teacher residence.
 A paragraph borrowed from “From Humble Beginnings the first 100 years of Comet State School 1877 – 1977” in which Mrs Emma White nee Crocker, who attended Comet School between 1904 and 1910, remembers her teacher living in the old police station.

 In 1966 accommodation was built for single teachers.
-Twenty years later, in 1985, a house for family accommodation was constructed, the better accommodation encouraging teachers to stay on.
+Twenty years later, in 1985, a house to accommodate a teacher with a family was constructed to encouraging teachers to stay on.
 Up until this time it was hard to keep single teachers who, in most cases, came from the city to live in the one room cottage available to them.

 THE NEW SCHOOL BUILDING